RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 Well... it was quite problematic and I needed to spend my time on other problems.
 And it worked.
 Although, having done this project once again I would attempt to implement it.

+---
+You might want to ask me something more about the project structure?

+First of all, this project and a whole code behind it was intended to serve a sole purpose, which is an analysis in my bachelor's thesis.
+It wasn't intended to be an application itself.
+This is why it consists of Notebooks in 99%... :)
+If you want to refactor the project into some kind of an application or whatever - feel free to do so.

+---
+You might want to ask me if I would want to change anything in this project?

+I would put a much stronger emphasis on a clean code principles in my Jupyter Notebooks.
+It does not hold to my current standards.
+But it worked :)